usgin/metadata-repository/readme.md

             'NAME': 'metadatarepo',          # Or path to database file if using$ 'USER': 'metadatarepouser',      # Not used with sqlite3.
             'PASSWORD': 'your password',     # Not used with sqlite3.
-            'HOST': '',                      # Set to empty string for localhost.
-Not $ 'PORT': '',                      # Set to empty string for default.
+            'HOST': 'localhost',             # Set to empty string for localhost.
+Not $ 'PORT': '5432',                  # Set to empty string for default.
 Not us$ }
     }